-The whole world and our country is rich in interesting facts about history and the time that has gone past.
+The whole world and our country is rich in interesting facts about the history and the time that has gone past.
 If you are curious about knowing exciting history facts, about what happened in the past even before your grandparents were born, then you are at the right place.
-Here in this blog, we will be sharing with you the most interesting information about human history and mind boggling facts from the whole world.
+Here in this blog, we will be sharing with you the most interesting information about human history and mind-boggling facts from the whole world.
 So are you ready to know and be amazed by the 50 interesting history facts you never knew before, then read on!

 Must Read: What Can You Do With a History Degree?

 - For 36 years, in the year 1912, medals were awarded to winners of Fine Arts in the Olympic Games.
 The art created was themed at the Olympic Games.

 - Tug of war also used to be a famous Olympic game.
 Britain has won 5 gold medals.

 - The earliest school of medicine was Ayurveda.
 Charaka is the Father of Ayurveda and after 2500 years, ayurveda is again one of the most famous medications in our civilization.

 - The French emperor Napoleon Bonaparte once fought a war against bunnies.
 A hunting game of rabbits was issued and when the rabbits were released they attacked the Emperor and his men.

 - One of the famous Indian history facts is that India has not invaded any country in the last ten thousand years.